-Assistant in Biological Science, Director of the nonmajors biology program, coordinates teaching of BSC1005 and BSC1005L.
+Instructional specialist I, Director of the nonmajors biology program, coordinates teaching of BSC1005 and BSC1005L.
 Received her BS in Biological Science from Florida State University, MS in Early Childhood Education from Michigan State University, and completed the first two years of medical school at the University of Florida.
 Ms. Schultz is interested in bringing active learning concepts into the nonmajors biology classrooms.

-T. Spears
+T. Terebelski

-Assistant in Biological Science, Director of the 2000-level lecture courses for Biological Science majors.
+Teaching Faculty III, Director of the 2000-level lecture courses for Biological Science majors.

 Received her PhD from Florida State University (1998) and carried out postdoctoral studies in the same field at FSU.
-Dr. Spears is currently a lecturer in the Department of
+Dr. Spears is currently a lecturer in the Department of Biological Science.

-Biological Science.
 Her research interests lie in the field of crustacean molecular systematics and evolution.